 - No cons reported as such.

 Cross country skiing is a timeless sport around the globe.
 Whether you enjoy cross country skiing as a recreational activity that helps you spend quality time with your friends and family, or you have taken it to the next level as a competitive skier – one thing is of vital importance: your ski boots.
-If your ski boots are not warm, comfortable, and practical, you may have to find your self cutting the ski trip short.
+If your cross country ski boots are not warm, comfortable, and practical, you may have to find your self cutting the ski trip short.
 Make sure you go through all our recommended cross country ski boots and choose the one that works best for you.

 It is very important to try your ski boots at home and check if there is something that is bothering you before you try it on the slopes.
-Also, just because you wear a certain size of shoes does not mean you will have the same size in ski boots as well.
+Also, just because you wear a certain size of shoes does not mean you will have the same size in cross country ski boots as well.
 If you do not find your style or type in your favorite brand, go for another one in our list of 5 best cross country ski boots – there is one just perfect for you!

 So what cross-country ski boots are you going to take with you on your next cross country ski tour?